 Please consider the latest Scottish Government rules on travel and transport:-

 You can check the level we are in here: https://www.gov.scot/check-local-covid-level/

 Our postcode is DG8 8DR.

-Please be aware of other vehicles and the need to stay physically distanced when getting in and out of vehicles.
+Please be aware of other vehicles and stay physically distanced when getting in and out of vehicles.

-From the car park it is a short walk along the lane to the theatre site.
-The lane can get muddy in wet conditions so we recommend stout and waterproof footwear.
+It is then a short walk along the lane to the theatre site.
+The lane can also get muddy so we recommend stout and waterproof footwear.
 Please be aware of traffic.

 In the dark you may wish to bring a torch as there are no street lights near the theatre – but there are excellent stars on a clear night!

 We have an area of hardstanding disabled parking for two vehicles on the main theatre site, and you can also drop off people at the main gate.
 Please email or phone us in advance to let us know you need to park in the disabled spaces so that we can co-ordinate requirements.

 The check in position will be at the gate to the main site.
 We shall ask you to state the names of all the people in your group.
 We shall check you off our list of attendees and write down your arrival time.